ionos-deploy-now/documentation/content/docs/index.md

 # Introduction

-Deploy Now is a hosting platform dedicated to developers.
+Deploy Now is a hosting platform built for developers.
 Connect your GitHub account and instantly deploy your web projects to DDoS-protected, georedundant and green infrastructure.

 ## Getting started

-1. **Connect your GitHub account.** We ask you for the permission to install the [IONOS Deploy Now App](https://github.com/apps/ionos-deploy-now) to your repositories.
+1. **Connect your GitHub account.** We'll need your permission to install the [IONOS Deploy Now App](https://github.com/apps/ionos-deploy-now) to your repositories.

-1. **Select your deployment source.** We can deploy either repositories within your GitHub account or any public third party repository.
+1. **Select your deployment source.** We can deploy either repositories within your GitHub account or a public, third party repository.
 No repository at hand?
 Deploy one of our [samples](/docs/framework-samples/).
 ![Screenshot from source selection step](/source-selection.jpg)

 1. **Configure the deployment.** Deploy Now scans your repository to detect the framework and the dist folder.
-In case we are not able to identify them, we ask you to provide them explicitly.
+If we can't identify them automatically, you'll get a request to provide them manually.
 ![Screenshot from configuration screen](/confirm-configuration.jpg)

-1. **Your project is beeing build.** After a couple of seconds your website goes live under a preview URL.
+1. **Your project gets built.** After a couple of seconds, your website will go live on a preview URL.
 ![Screenshot from project details](/project-details.jpg)

-1. **Git commits code changes and Deploy Now updates your site.** Now, you can open [staging deployments](/docs/staging-deployments/) or connect a [custom domain](/docs/domain-tls/).
+1. **Git commits code changes and Deploy Now updates your site.** You can now open [staging deployments](/docs/staging-deployments/) or connect a [custom domain](/docs/domain-tls/).

 ## Supported frameworks and technologies